blake502/SunshineResolutionTool/README.md

 # SunshineResolutionTool
- A tool to automatically change resolution for Sunshine game streaming.
+ A tool to automatically change display modes for Sunshine game streaming.

+ Conveniently detects when a Sunshine client connects, and automatically adjusts resolution, refreshrate, and HDR enablement.
+Settings are restored to default state when client disconnects.

 # Prerequisite
  Install [WindowsDisplayManager](https://github.com/patrick-theprogrammer/WindowsDisplayManager/tree/main).